hubmapconsortium/ingest-validation-tools/dataset-examples/bad-mixed/README.md

         - src_[^/]+/channelnames\.txt
         - src_[^/]+/channelnames_report\.csv
       row 2, antibodies dataset-examples/bad-mixed/submission/antibodies.tsv:
+        Internal:
         - 'No such file or directory: ''dataset-examples/bad-mixed/submission/antibodies.tsv''' dataset-examples/bad-mixed/submission/scatacseq-metadata.tsv (as scatacseq):
     Internal:
     - The value "-INVALID-" in row 2 and column 1 ("A") does not conform to the pattern